j1729s/Statistical-Arbitrage/README.md

 What about two assets?
 According to the definition of cointegration (Alexander, 2002):

 $x_{t} \text{ and } y_{t} \text{ are cointegrated}, \text{ if } x_{t} \text{ and } y_{t} \text{ are } I(1) \text{ series and }\exists \beta \text{ such that }z_{t} = x_{t} - \beta y_{t} \text{ is an }I(0) \text{ series}$

+Cointegration allows us to construct a stationary time series from two asset price series, if only we can find the magic weight, or more formally, the cointegration coefficient $\beta$.
+Then we can apply a mean-reversion strategy to trade both assets at the same time weighted by \beta.
+There is no guarantee that such $\beta$ always exists, and you should look for other asset pairs if no such $\beta$ can be found.

+**Correlation vs. Cointegration**
+1. Correlation has no well-defined relationship with cointegration.
+Cointegrated series might have low correlation, and highly correlated series might not be cointegrated at all.
+2. Correlation describes a short-term relationship between the returns.
+3. Cointegration describes a long-term relationship between the prices.

+#### Derivation of the cointegration coefficient $\beta$
+The two workhorses of finding the cointegration coefficient \beta (or cointegration vector when there are more than 2 assets) are the Engle-Granger test (Engle, 1987) and the Johansen test.

+**1. Engle-Granger Test**
+The idea of Engle-Granger test is simple.
+We perform a linear regression between the two asset prices and check if the residual is stationary using the Augmented Dick-Fuller (ADF) test.
+If the residual is stationary, then the two asset prices are cointegrated.
+The cointegration coefficient is obtained as the coefficient of the regressor.

+An immediate problem is in front of us.
+Which asset should we choose as the dependent variable?
+A feasible heuristic is that we run the linear regression twice using each asset as the dependent variable, respectively.
+The final $\beta$ would be the combination that yields a more significant ADF test.

+**2. Johansen Test**
+Johansen test uses the VECM to find the cointegration coefficient/vector $\beta$.
+The most important improvement of Johansen Test compared to Engle-Granger test is that it treats every asset as an independent variable.
+Johansen test also provides two test statistics, eigenvalue statistics and trace statistics, to determine if the asset prices are statistically significantly cointegrated.

+In conclusion, Johansen test is a more versatile method of finding the cointegration coefficient/vector $\beta$ than the Engle-Granger test.